ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Absolute Addressing
 -------------------

-Absolute addressing means that the virtual addresses of instructions and statically allocated data are known at static link time.
-To execute properly the object must be loaded at the virtual address specified by the static linker.
-Critically this means that the static linker can embed these fixed, absolute addresses into the read-only, shareable code, rather than requiring run-time relocation via a Global Offset Table (GOT).
-Absolute addressing does not mean that PC-relative addressing cannot be used, if that is the most efficient way to generate an absolute address within the limits supported by the model.
+Absolute addressing references a symbol by its final virtual address in the process's address space.

+If a symbol's final virtual address can be resolved at static link time, the static linker can encode it directly into shareable read-only code or data.
+In this case, the object must be loaded at the virtual addresses for which it was linked so that the encoded addresses remain valid.
+Unlike GOT-based addressing, the address is used directly rather than being obtained through the Global Offset Table (GOT) at run time.

+It is permissible to use relative addressing even when absolute addressing is possible, if that is the most efficient way to compute the symbol's final virtual address at run time.

-Absolute addressing is suitable for most bare-metal code, including the Linux kernel, as well as for normal GNU/Linux executables which – while dynamically linked – are loaded at a fixed address.
+Absolute addressing is commonly used when objects are loaded at fixed virtual addresses.
+Typical examples include bare-metal applications, the Linux kernel, and non-PIE GNU/Linux executables which, although dynamically linked, are loaded at a fixed address.

 Position-independent addressing
 -------------------------------